section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 **Key points**

 - ***margin*** : this is the field around a view that serves as its part.
-Think of it as the area between the fence and homestead.
+Think of it as the area surrounding a view.
 It's always given in density pixels (DP).

 - ***Padding*** : is the area inside the view which defines how far from the edges is whatever is inside the view.